Differences in NiceLabel 2017 compared with NiceLabel 6

 - Smart replacement of printer fonts.
 The NiceLabel 6 font replacement feature is no longer supported in favor of the new configurable font replacement.
 You can define a custom font mapping rules and apply them to NiceLabel 2017 Designers and Automation.
 See the respective topic in NiceLabel 2017 help.

 - Custom stocks.
 NiceLabel 2017 does not support creation of custom stocks.
 However, you can select the stock from a predefined library of stocks.
+The stocks contain label dimensions information, but no printer driver settings are included.

 - Label is linked to stock.
 The option to link the current label to a stock is not supported.